esphome/esphome-docs/esphomeyaml/components/sensor/custom.rst

     void setup() {
       // ...

-Additionally, you need to turn off an internal flag that makes esphomelib only compile what it sees in the configuration, which can cause build issues with custom components.
-But don't worry, this should only slow down build times a bit:
+Additionally, you need to change an internal flag that changes how esphomeyaml compiles files.
+The only downside is that this will make build times *a tiny bit* slower:

 .. code:: yaml